-Most existing analytics is like turbocharging your rearview mirror.
-It captures detailed customer and market data, usually combining online and offline activities.
-It summarizes the data, with statistical tools to identify and visualize interesting patterns.
-Descriptive analytics can yield useful insights, but it's limited to understanding the past.
+Most analytics could be compared to the image of turbocharging your rearview mirror.
+Descriptive analytics can yield useful insights, like capturing detailed customer and market data (usually combining online and offline activities), summarizing data (with statistical tools to identify and visualize interesting patterns), but this is all limited to understanding the past.

 Lumina has specialized in decision analytics since it was founded in 1991.
-Our experienced consultants have assisted many organizations toward improving their decision processes, helping them gain real value from their investments in analytics.
-Our first step is often to help you identify which kinds of business decisions can be most easily improved by judicious use of focused analytics.
+Our experienced consultants have assisted many organizations toward improving their decision processes, helping them gain real value from their investment in analytics.
+Often, our first step is to help you identify which kinds of business decisions can be most easily improved by judicious use of focused analytics.